-Deferred taxes are calculated by applying the substantially enacted statutory tax rate and concessionary tax rate applicable for future years on temporary differences.
+Deferred taxes are calculated by applying the substantially enacted statutory tax rate applicable for future years on temporary differences.
 Potential tax rate changes or level of temporary differences which differs from the assumptions may result in the deferred tax assets/(liabilities) not being reversed at the tax rates that are applied and consequently a different asset/(liability) has to be recorded.